 How Often Should I Review Or Checkup On My Estate Plan?

 Every five years it’s a good idea to take a look at your estate plan and refresh your memory as to who you have chosen to serve and in what capacity.
-Also, if there is a major life event, like a death or a divorce, it’s extremely important to call your estate planning attorney and see if you need to update your plan.
+Also, if there is a major life event, like a death or a divorce, it’s extremely important to call your estate planning attorney in Texas and see if you need to update your plan.
 Other major life events could include the birth or adoption of children or grandchildren, or a large increase in your assets, such as receiving your own inheritance.

 Is It Difficult To Go Back And Make Changes To an Existing Estate Plan?